 BA Arch UC Berkeley .
 MArch HKU .
 Authorized Person

-Winner of the 2014 Hong Kong Institute of Architects Young Architect Award, Hang is a Registered Architect (HKIA, RIBA) and an Authorized Person with over 20 years of design and management experience.
-As a LEED-AP, Certified Arborist, farmer, and florist, Hang is an environmentalist who seeks to integrate sustainable thinking in the design process at LAAB.
+Winner of Hong Kong Institute of Architects Young Architect Award, Hang is a Registered Architect (HKIA, RIBA) and an Authorized Person with decades of design and management experience.
+As a LEED-AP, certified arborist, farmer, and florist, Hang is an environmentalist who seeks to integrate sustainable thinking in the design and making process at LAAB.

 We work with forward-thinking clients to bring visionary ideas to life.
 Our collaborators range from arts organizations, lifestyle brands, and hospitality groups, to tech startups, financial companies, developers, public bodies, and universities.

-LAAB has been recognized for design innovations and craftsmanship by various design communities, including the AIA International Region Awards, the Japan Good Design Best 100, and the Archdaily Top 100.
+LAAB has been recognized for design innovations and craftsmanship by various design communities, including the AIA International Region Awards, Architizer A+ Awards, the Japan Good Design Best 100, and the Archdaily Top 100.